How To Quickly Transfer Large Files Over Network In Linux And Unix

 Please be mindful that both system should have netcat installed.
 Now, grab a cup of coffee.
 You’ll see that the files will be copied very quickly than the traditional methods like scp.

 Also, you will not see any sign of the file transfer completion on both sides.
 These commands will keep running until you manually stop them.
-You need manually check the file sizes on both systems using “du -h <filename>” command.
-If the file size in destination system is same as in source system, then file transfer process is completed.
-Afterwords, you can quit the command by pressing CTRL+C.
+You need to manually check the file sizes on both systems using “du -h <filename>” command.
+If the file size in destination system is same as in source system, then you can assume the file transfer process is completed and quit the command by pressing CTRL+C.

 Quickly Transfer Large Files Between Two Systems In Unix

 On Unix operating systems, netcat is called as nc.
-So, to copy large files between systems over Ethernet, the command would be:
+So, to copy large files between systems over network, the command would be:

 On destination system: